utsavkarkee/photosync/docs/docs/partials/_storage-template.md

 You can read more about the differences between storage template engine on and off [here](/docs/administration/backup-and-restore#asset-types-and-storage-locations)
 :::

 The admin user can set the template by using the template builder in the `Administration -> Settings -> Storage Template`.
-Immich provides a set of variables that you can use in constructing the template, along with additional custom text.
+Photosync  provides a set of variables that you can use in constructing the template, along with additional custom text.
 If the template produces [multiple files with the same filename, they won't be overwritten](https://github.com/wonderkidshihab/photo-backup/discussions/3324) as a sequence number is appended to the filename.

 ```bash title="Default template"
 Year/Year-Month-Day/Filename.Extension